folko1/first/README.md

 # first
-This is a repositorry of my first project
+This is a repositorry of my first project.